Edinburgh Ethical Shopping Guide

 Dig-In Bruntsfield

-Dig-In is a community-owned and supported, not-for-profit greengrocer in Bruntsfield that supplies locally-sourced produce and provides volunteering opportunities for the local community.
+Dig-In is a community-owned and supported, not-for-profit greengrocer in Bruntsfield that supplies locally sourced produce and provides volunteering opportunities for the local community.
+Almost all of its produce is available without packaging, so you can choose to purchase only what you need to avoid food waste.

 Holland & Barrett

-Holland & Barrett, the high street staple, has eight stores in Edinburgh – Princes St, Rose St, Nicolson St, Shandwick Place, Ocean Terminal, Cameron Toll, Deanhaugh St, and The Gyle.
-This means you are well served for vegetarian and vegan foodstuffs, and bulk buys of nuts and other dried goods.
+Holland & Barrett, the high street staple, has nine stores in Edinburgh – Princes St, Rose St, Nicolson St, Shandwick Place, Ocean Terminal, Cameron Toll, Deanhaugh St, Fort Kinnaird, and The Gyle.
+From plant-based milks to vegan food and snacks, it’s a convenient place to stock up on supplies.

 Jordan Valley